The Texas Hill Country is arguably one of the most beautiful parts of Texas.

 German settlers would come into town on the weekends to gather provisions and attend church on Sundays- which is where the quaint name comes from!

-In addition to the Sunday cottages, Fredericksburg Herb Garden has a spa, gift shop, and restaurant.
+In addition to the Sunday cottages, this herb garden hidden gem in Fredericksburg, Texas has a spa, gift shop, and restaurant.

 18. Fredericksburg Main Street

-You’ve got to stop and enjoy this German-settled town if you’re in the Hill Country!
+You’ve got to stop and enjoy this German-settled town if you’re looking for things to do in the Hill Country!

 A walk up and down Main Street should definitely be on your Hill Country itinerary.